The DSAI Consumer Code of Practice

 (d) to take all reasonable steps, including any specified steps, to prevent a recurrence of the breach;

-(e) to pay compensation (not exceeding 6000 Euro) to the complainant.
+(e) to pay compensation (not exceeding €6000) to the complainant.

-17.2 The Code Administrator may recommend that the member appear before the Disciplinary Committee and may make recommendations as to the
+18.2 The Code Regulator may recommend that the member appear before the Disciplinary Committee and may make recommendations as to the action it should take.

 Disciplinary Committee

-18.1 The Disciplinary Committee shall consist of either two DSAI Board Members and three Independent Members nominated by the Board or one DSAI
+19.1 The Disciplinary Committee shall consist of either two DSAI Board Members and three Independent Members nominated by the Board or one DSAI Board Member and two

-Board Member and two Independent Members nominated by the Board.
+Independent Members nominated by the Board.
 It will be chaired by a DSAI Board member.
 The Disciplinary Committee shall consider all the evidence and may call for written or oral evidence to the issues complained from any person.
 The Disciplinary Committee’s decision will formally be a recommendation to the Board of the Association of any one or more of the following:

 • no action be taken;